dotnet/docs-aspire/docs/setup-tooling.md

 ### Add a component

-You can add .NET Aspire components to your app like any other NuGet package using Visual Studio.
+You add .NET Aspire components to your app like any other NuGet package using Visual Studio.
 However, Visual Studio also provides UI options to add .NET Aspire components directly.
+You need to first enable preview support for .NET Aspire components in Visual Studio.
+For information see, [Enable .NET Aspire preview support](#enable-net-aspire-preview-support).

 1. In Visual Studio, right click on the project you want to add an .NET Aspire component to and select **Add** > **.NET Aspire Component...**.
 1. The package manager will open with search results pre-configured for .NET Aspire components, allowing you to easily browse and select the desired component.

+For more information on .NET Aspire components, see [.NET Aspire components overview](components-overview.md).

 ### Add orchestration projects